tsgates/arch-wiki-markdown/wiki/Jekyll.md

 Markdown is a markup language and text-to-HTML conversion tool developed in Perl by John Gruber.
-A Perl and a Python implementation of Markdown can be found in [community], while numerous other implementations are available in the AUR.
+A Perl and a Python implementation of Markdown can be found in the official repositories, while numerous other implementations are available in the AUR.
 The default implementation of Markdown in Jekyll is Maruku.

 Additionally, it has been implemented in C as Discount by David Parsons and a Ruby extension was written by Ryan Tomayko as RDiscount.
-You can install RDiscount with Rubygems as root or through the AUR.
+You can install RDiscount with Rubygems as root or through ruby-rdiscount AUR package.

     # gem install rdiscount -s http://gemcutter.org